aquitania99/sydney-kids-activities/README.md

 if not name:
     continue
 ```
-OSM has millions of unnamed nodes — benches, trees, lamp posts.
+OSM has millions of unnamed nodes, benches, trees, lamp posts.
 No name = useless for an activity finder.

 **`fee` tag mapping**:
 - `fee=yes` → `is_free=False`